Help us grow — star us on GitHubGitHub stars

 // 5.
 Query by state

-const { completedTasks } = await lr.Attribute.findAll({
+const { completedTasks } = await lr.Record.findAll({

 completedTasks: [